Compliance

 • Claims for damages from business partners

 Sanctions lists change daily.
-Anyone who checks once at contract signing and never again misses new sanctions.
+Anyone who checks only once at contract signing and never again will miss new sanctions.

-Anyone working with US banks or US customers must also check OFAC.
+Anyone working with U.S. banks or U.S. customers must also screen against OFAC.
 The UN list is binding under international law.

-Companies, foundations, and other organizations are also listed.
+Companies, foundations, and other organizations can also appear on lists.

-Sanctioned parties often use aliases or spelling variants.
+Sanctioned parties often use alias names or spelling variations.
 Simple string comparisons miss this.
-Fuzzy matching is a must.
+Fuzzy matching is essential.

 5. Missing documentation